 As such, the cheeks feel dry and tight after washing.
 Also, the t-zone is prone to the development of several blackheads, whiteheads, acne breakouts, and blemishes, due to the prevalence of large skin pores in this area.

 Many people develop this combination skin as a result of both, internal and external factors, such as stress, anxiety, physical health, lack of exercise, improper diet, environment and one's overall lifestyle.
 However, taking care of it is not such a difficult task, once you know what to do.
 It can easily be combated and leave you with healthy, glowing skin.

-As mentioned before, you need to follow a routine that will take care of dry skin and oily skin, separately.
-Adopting this approach is essential, because if you undertake treatment only for oily skin it will leave the dry patches drier, and if you undertake treatment for dry skin, it will further enhance the oily zones.
+As mentioned before, follow a routine that will take care of dry and oily skin, separately.
+Adopting this approach is essential, to undertake treatment only for oily skin it will leave the dry patches drier, and if you undertake treatment for dry skin, it will further enhance the oily zones.
 Take a look at these special skin care tips for combination skin.

 Sometimes, using two different types of toners on combination skin will help.
 A strong toner for the oily zone, and a mild one for the dry skin, is an effective skin care tip.
 Avoid the use of toners with alcohol as these will cause the dry areas to dehydrate further.

 It is common knowledge that dry skin requires more moisturizing than oily skin.
 Thus, while using one, ensure that you massage the moisturizer completely onto the dry skin, and in this case, lesser attention can be paid to the t-zone.
 Use a non-greasy moisturizer for the t-zone, while one specifically for dry skin can be used on the dry areas.

 You will require a hydrating facial mask for dry skin, and one that can control oily skin for the t-zone.
 In extreme cases, you can also use two different facial masks to take care of the different skin types.